kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 ## Create a Subscription with Event type consisting of alphanumeric characters

-Next, we will create a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource.
-We're going to subscribe for events of the type: `order.payment-success.v1`.
-Note that `order.payment-success.v1` contains a non-alphanumeric character (i.e. hyphen `-`).
+Next, create a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource and subscribe for events of the type: `order.payment-success.v1`.
+Note that `order.payment-success.v1` contains a non-alphanumeric character, the hyphen `-`.

 <div tabs name="Create a Subscription" group="create-subscription">
   <details open>